HumanCellAtlas/data-store/README.md

 6. Run `gcloud config set project PROJECT_ID` where PROJECT_ID is the ID, not the name (!) of the GCP project you selected earlier.

-7. Enable required APIs: `gcloud service-management enable cloudfunctions.googleapis.com`; `gcloud service-management enable runtimeconfig.googleapis.com`
+7. Enable required APIs: `gcloud services enable cloudfunctions.googleapis.com`; `gcloud services enable runtimeconfig.googleapis.com`

 8. Generate OAuth application secrets to be used for your instance: